In this section

 EHR systems also offer integrated best-practice support in the form of electronic clinical decision support (CDS).
 CDS gives care teams general and person-specific information — intelligently filtered and organized — at the appropriate times.
 This improves care outcomes by making timely information — that supports sound decisions — available to the care team.

 A properly implemented EHR helps clinicians more easily track patients from one point of care to another and document all care they receive.
 It also has automated functionalities that improve patient care and safety, such as:

 - Drug-drug interaction checks

 - Drug-allergy interaction checks

 EHR and population health

 Clinicians can use automated EHRs to harvest performance measurements from data routinely captured in the course of care.
-We refer to Electronic Clinical Quality Measures (specified in standard format for automatable, interoperable electronic reporting from the EHR) as eCQM.
+We refer to electronic clinical quality measures (specified in standard format for automatable, interoperable electronic reporting from the EHR) as eCQMs.

 Like all powerful tools, EHR systems carry risk with use.
 However, you can minimize unintended consequences by following best practices for the design, implementation, user training, and use of your EHR.

 Planning is essential to get the most out of your EHR investment and to ensure its safe use.
 The resources provided throughout this playbook provide clinicians with a starting place to use their EHR to improve care quality and safety.